chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/SMARTCARD/SMARTCARD_T0/readme.txt

   - STM324xG-EVAL RevC Set-up
     - Use LED1, LED2, LED3 and LED4 connected respectively to PG.06, PG.08, PI.09
       and PC.07 pins.
-    - Please ensure that jumper JP21 is not fitted.
+    - Please ensure that jumper JP21 is fitted.

 @par How to use it ?